History of Honduras (1982–present): The Arias plan

 The five Central American presidents continued to seek a strictly Central American diplomatic solution.
 They held a meeting in May 1986 in Esquipulas, Guatemala, in an effort to work out their differences over the revised Contadora draft treaty.
 This meeting was a precursor of the process that superseded Contadora in early 1987.
 The leading proponent and architect of this process was the president of Costa Rica, Oscar Arias Sánchez.
 After consultations with representatives of Honduras, El Salvador, Guatemala, and the United States, Arias announced on February 15, 1987, that he had presented a peace proposal to representatives of the other Central American states (except Nicaragua).
 The plan called for dialogue between governments and opposition groups, amnesty for political prisoners, cease-fires in ongoing insurgent conflicts, democratization, and free elections in all five regional states.
 The plan also called for renewed negotiations on arms reduction and an end of outside aid to insurgent forces.

 Including the Nicaraguan administration in the negotiations was a sensitive issue.
 The first formal negotiating session to include representatives of that government took place in Tegucigalpa on July 31, 1987.
 That meeting of foreign ministers paved the way for an August 6, 1987, gathering of the five Central American presidents in Esquipulas.
-The negotiations, reportedly marked by blunt exchanges among the leaders, produced an agreement that many had considered unachievable only months before.
+The negotiations, reportedly marked by blunt exchanges among the leaders, produced an agreement that some had considered unachievable only months before.
 The agreement, signed on August 7, called for the cessation of outside aid and support to insurgent forces but allowed the continuation of such aid to government forces.
 As a democratic government free from domestic insurgent problems, Honduras could easily comply with the terms of the Esquipulas accord.